Diabolical Plots is open for submissions through the end of July 2016.

 Second person narration is a very hard sell.

 Stay away from the well-trodden.
 Slushpiles are full of serial killer stories, stories about people killing their spouses or children, zombies, vampire romances, chasing whatever the latest YA craze is.
-You’ve only got one shot in the submission period.
-Make it good.
+You’ve only got two shots for the year.
+Make them good.
 We expect to have a lot of stories to read–stuff like this is going to make it easy to put your story down.

 WHAT ARE THE TERMS OF THE CONTRACT?